How to withdraw your accrued benefits

 The accrued benefits of the deceased member can only be claimed by the scheme member's legal personal representative, as indicated in a Letter of Probate or Letter of Administration granted by the Probate Registry.
 The personal representative should complete the relevant forms for withdrawal.

 Making partial withdrawals

-You can make partial withdrawals of a minimum of HKD5,000 per withdrawal before your retirement.
-You can do this free of charge, up to 12 times in a scheme's financial period from 1 July to 30 June the following year free of charge from any or each of the following sub-accounts..
+Before you retire, you can make partial withdrawals of a minimum of HKD5,000 per withdrawal, up to 12 times in a financial year from 1 July to 30 June the following year free of charge from any or each of the following sub-accounts..